Gray background with geometric shapes

 The full validation letters from the following universities can be found here:

 The EU Corporate Sustainability Reporting Directive (CSRD) has been approved and will require all EU companies to disclose data on the risks, opportunities, and impacts of their activities on people and the environment, beginning in 2024 for large public-interest companies.
-To comply with the CSRD, companies will be required to use the European Reporting Sustainability Reporting Standards (ESRS) to prepare their ESG disclosure information.
+To comply with the CSRD, companies will be required to use the European Sustainability Reporting Standards (ESRS) to prepare their ESG disclosure information.

 EDGE Certification Standards align with ESRS S1 which covers Diversity, Equity, and Inclusion topics for an organization’s own workforce.
 Organizations that are EDGE Certified, at any of the three levels of EDGE Certification, can rely on the scope of their EDGE Certification to support their compliance with the EU CSRD.
 For a more detailed alignment of the EDGE Certification Standards against the requirements of the EU Directive, please contact us using the dedicated Contact Us form on the website.